Genaker/CloudFlare_FPC_Worker/README.md

  - Be a response to a GET request
  - Have a 2XX or 3XX status code.
- - Have a public Cache-Control header set with a non zero max-age, or s-maxage, value
+ - Have a public Cache-Control header set with a non-zero max-age, or s-maxage, value
  - Url doesn't match the worker's blacklist

 # Aditional features